developmentseed/collecticons-processor/README.md

 Disables the output of the style files.
 Default `undefined`.
 Experimental feature, may change at anytime.

-## Testing
-The testing is done using mocha.
-Use `yarn test` to run the tests.

 ## Contributing
 You are free to contribute to the project.
 If you find a bug and/or have a nice idea about a feature feel free to open an issue or submit your own solution.
+See [DEVELOPMENT.md](DEVELOPMENT.md) for setup instructions.
 We'll be more than happy to hear your suggestions. :)

 ## License
 Collecticons is licensed under **The MIT License (MIT)**, see the [LICENSE](LICENSE) file for more details.